Tudat/tudat/tutorials/applicationWalkthroughs/innerSolarSystemPropagation.rst

 The first step in the :literal:`for` loop is to create the acceleration models.
 The only acceleration model used in this example is the :literal:`central_gravity` model, which in this case acts on all bodies from all bodies.
 The :literal:`if` condition shown above ensures that the gravity field model of a body does not act on itself.

-.. note:: The reason behind having two different simulations is merely for illustration purposes and is not requirement when simulating the Solar System dynamics.
+.. note:: The reason behind having two different simulations is merely for illustration purposes and is not a requirement when simulating the Solar System dynamics.

 Set up the propagation settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~